 The Grand Canyon

-Since 1996, ongoing collecting in the Tonto Group (middle Cambrian) of the eastern Grand Canyon has recovered assemblage of non-marine microfossils, including some important records of early cryptospores.
-The Bright Angel Shale, long thought to represent a classic transgressive marine shale, is more likely estuarine, and clearly close to land, as evidence by scree-covered debris seen below on Utah Flats in the eastern Grand Canyon..
+Since 1996, ongoing collecting in the Tonto Group (middle Cambrian) of the eastern Grand Canyon has recovered assemblages of non-marine microfossils, including some important records of early cryptospores.
+The Bright Angel Shale, long thought to represent a classic transgressive marine shale, is more likely estuarine, and clearly close to land, as evidenced by scree-covered debris seen below on Utah Flats in the eastern Grand Canyon.

 Photo - L. van Maldegem

 This work has expanded to include a trip in 2014 to the Nankoweap Butte with European colleagues (above) collecting biomarker samples with Pierre Sansjofre and Chris Hallmann in Neoproterozoic shales of the Chuar Group.
 The initial results of this research were published in 2019 in Nature Communications.

 The Torridonian Sequence of the Northwest Scottish Highlands

 Together with Charles Wellman (Sheffield University) we have been collecting organic-rich shales and phosphatic nodules from Torridonian rocks since 2008.
 Most of our work is focused on documenting microfossils extracted via acid maceration (palynology) but in 2011 we teamed up with Martin Brasier's group at Oxford University to summarize the micropaleontology of the entire sequence in, The Earth's Earliest non-marine Eukaryotes. which was published in Nature in 2011.
 That collaboration continues with the discovery of a probable early holozan, Bicellum Brasieri named in honor of the late Martin Brasier.